This post was updated in May 2019.

 Instead: Let your baby and toddler learn about food with all his senses—even if it’s messy.

-9. You Make an Alternate Meal (or Snack)
+9. Making an Alternate Meal [or Rescue Snack]

 Some parents make back-up meals for their family members.
 “Catering” to food requests (or demands) on a regular basis not only encourages picky eating, but kids may miss out on nutritious foods, according to a 2009 study in the International Journal of Behavioral Nutrition and Physical Activity.

 Instead: Make one meal for the whole family.
 Read this for how to make that happen.